-Students may apply online with or without a match to a specific research project.
-The application review process begins immediately after the application system is closed and includes the SURF office, the professor, and the professor’s school or college.
+Students must apply online by the posted deadline, with or without a specific research project identified.
+The application review process begins mid-February and includes the SURF office, the professor, and the professor’s school and/or college.

 Funding of SURF participants

-SURF participants receive pay OR credit for their research activities.
-For the summer, most students choose to receive pay.
+SURF participants receive a stipend OR course credit for their summer research activities.
+Most students choose to receive a stipend.
 Information about the credit option is available at the Information for Applicant webpage.
-Since SURF is a full-time research experience, students are not allowed to enroll in classes nor take vacation time-off during the program period.
+Since SURF is a full-time research experience, students are not allowed to enroll in classes or take vacation time-off during the program period.

-Faculty with a NSF-funded research project may qualify for an REU Supplement to fund an undergraduate student researcher.
-The College of Engineering Pre-Award Center can quickly assist faculty members in submitting the necessary paperwork .
-The center is located in MSEE room 308, and can be contacted at firstname.lastname@example.org.
+Faculty with an NSF-funded research project may qualify for an REU Supplement to fund an undergraduate student researcher.
+The Sponsored Program Services Pre-Award Centers can assist faculty members in submitting the necessary paperwork.
 Information is available at the NSF website as well.